iquipsys-positron/iqp-docs-cmdlets/configurations/EmergencyPlans.md

 - Id < String >

-    A object id.
+    An emergency plan id.
 Required parameter.
-Can be retrieved from Get-IqtControlObjects
+Can be retrieved from Get-IqtEmergencyPlans

 - < CommonParameters >